AmadiDelight1/Delight-Repository/Project/Personal Finance Analysis README.md

 ----

 ## Objective
-The key objevtive of the analysis includes:
+The key objective of the analysis includes:
    - Track cash inflow and outflow from Jan 2025 to Sept 2025.
    - Compare the inflow and outflow growth rate.
    - Determine the cumulative net cash flow to have a comprehensive financial overview.